ecto/node-poke/README.md

 ##result

-A list simmilar to this:
+a list similar to this:

 ````
 60C547073F8C@jasonlbaptiste’s MacBook Air